-- 8. Any project located within a Specific Plan, within the Urban Limit Line, and within an approved Revitalization Action Plan established prior to August 10, 1988, where the Board of Supervisors finds that an amendment to that Specific Plan makes the project more clearly conform to the Resource Protection Ordinance and where there is a public benefit beyond the boundaries of the project and it is found that the project will revitalize and/or stimulate revitalization of the community. - 9.
-Any project located within the approximately 22,500 acre property known as "Otay Ranch", if determined to be consistent with a Comprehensive Resource Management and Protection Program which has been adopted by the Board of Supervisors for the "Otay Ranch". - 10.
-Any on-going existing agricultural operation, such as the cultivation, growing and harvesting of crops and animals.
-Land left fallow for up to three years shall be considered to be an existing agricultural operation. - 11.
-(With reference only to the definitions of "floodplain", "floodplain fringe", and "floodway" and the provisions of Article IV, Sections 3 and 4 of this Ordinance) Any modification to the floodplain, floodplain fringe, or floodway pursuant to a project within the community of Jacumba when the following findings are made: - a.
-The project is located within a Specific Planning Area or Country Town boundary. - b.
-The project will result in a socio-economic benefit through the revitalization of an existing community. - c.
-The project will result in alleviation of flood danger to existing structures in Jacumba, and the means for funding all required flood improvements and obtainment of rights-of-way has been secured. - d.
-Any flood control improvements will not adversely affect significant wetland and riparian habitats and will create any net gain in such habitats. - e.
-Except as expressly exempted herein, the project shall be in conformance with the County General Plan, The Zoning Ordinance, and other applicable regulations or policies of the County at the time an application is filed with the County. - 12.
-Any project within the approximately 468-acre property known as the Harmony Grove Village Specific Plan Area, if determined to be consistent with a Comprehensive Resource Management and Protection Program which has been adopted by the Board of Supervisors for the Harmony Grove Specific Plan Area.
+- (h).
+Any project located within a Specific Plan, within the Urban Limit Line, and within an approved Revitalization Action Plan established prior to August 10, 1988, where the Board of Supervisors finds that an amendment to that Specific Plan makes the project more clearly conform to this Chapter and where there is a public benefit beyond the boundaries of the project and it is found that the project will revitalize and/or stimulate revitalization of the community. - (i).
+Any project located within the approximately 22,500 acre property known as "Otay Ranch", if determined to be consistent with a Comprehensive Resource Management and Protection Program which has been adopted by the Board of Supervisors for the "Otay Ranch". - (j).
+The continuation of an any_on-going existing agricultural operation, such as the cultivation, growing and harvesting of crops and animals.
+Land left fallow for up to four years shall be considered to be an existing agricultural operation. - (k).
+(With reference only to the definitions of "floodplain", "floodplain fringe", and "floodway" and the provisions of Section 86.604 (c) and (d) of this Chapter).
+Any modification to the floodplain, floodplain fringe, or floodway pursuant to a project within the community of Jacumba when the following findings are made: - (1).
+The project is located within a Specific Planning Area or Country Town boundary. - (2).
+The project will result in a socio-economic benefit through the revitalization of an existing community. - (3).
+The project will result in alleviation of flood danger to existing structures in Jacumba, and the means for funding all required flood improvements and obtainment of rights-of-way has been secured. - (4).
+Any flood control improvements will not adversely affect significant wetland and riparian habitats and will create any net gain in such habitats. - (5).
+Except as expressly exempted herein, the project shall be in conformance with the County General Plan, the Zoning Ordinance, and other applicable regulations or policies of the County at the time an application is filed with the County. - (I).
+Any project within the approximately 468-acre property known as the Harmony Grove Village Specific Plan Area, if determined to be consistent with a Comprehensive Resource Management and Protection Program which has been adopted by the Board of Supervisors for the Harmony Grove Specific Plan Area. - (m).
+Any project which is only subject to this Chapter because it is on land which contains wetlands, and those wetlands would not exist under natural conditions, but are the result of, and sustained by an artificial transient water source (e.g. agricultural irrigation runoff) and the Director of Planning and Land Use determines that it is assured that the water source will not continue to be available to support wetland vegetation.
+While such lands are not required to be placed in an open space easement, any direct project related impacts that will occur as a result of the development shall be mitigated a minimum ratio of 3:1 (this shall include a minimum